coconut oil Overview Information

 - Obesity.
 Some developing research shows that taking coconut oil 10 mL three times daily might reduce waist size after 1-6 weeks of use.

 - High cholesterol.
-Some research suggests that dietary use of coconut oil is linked to increase high-density lipoprotein (HDL or “good”) cholesterol, but does not increase levels of “bad” cholesterol.
+Some research suggests that dietary use of coconut oil is linked to increased high-density lipoprotein (HDL or “good”) cholesterol, but does not increase levels of low-density lipoprotein (LDL or “bad”) cholesterol.
+However, a study comparing a diet rich in coconut oil to diets rich in beef fat or safflower oil found that coconut oil can increase both HDL and LDL cholesterol.

 - Alzheimer’s disease.